jmccully315/Unit13_Project1/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- Filebeat collects system log management and collecting data like "sudo" commands, SSH logins, and new users and groups created.
+- Filebeat collects system log management and collecting data like 'sudo' commands, SSH logins, and new users and groups created.

 While...
 - Metricbeat is connected to DVWA and tracks CPU usage, Memory, and Number of containers.